At some point, you're going to run into a genealogy brick wall. But do you really have a brick wall or a case that needs more research?

 In a forum recently, someone wanted to give up after two years of researching their ancestor.

-Finding the identity of my grandmother’s biological father took, well, all of her 92 years of life plus another 5.
+Finding my grandmother’s biological father's identity took, well, all of her 92 years of life plus another 5.
 Two years seems like nothing in comparison!

 What is a Genealogy Brick Wall?